 - Applications and Forms

-The purpose of this curriculum is to prepare the student for first level positions in patient care.
+The purpose of this curriculum is to prepare the student for entry level positions in patient care.
 The curriculum includes courses in adult medical/surgical nursing, obstetrics, pediatrics, psychiatric nursing, professional nursing practice and pharmacology.
 Upon successful completion of the program, the student is eligible to sit for the National Council Licensure Examination for Registered Nurse.
-The nursing courses combine theory with the opportunity to apply knowledge in the laboratory, in hospitals, and health-related agencies.
+The nursing courses combine theory with the opportunity to apply knowledge in the nursing laboratory, in hospitals, and health-related agencies.

-The traditional weekday program is two academic years in length if pursued on a full-time basis.
+The traditional weekday option is two academic years in length if pursued on a full-time basis.
 Some laboratory experiences may be scheduled during evening and weekend hours.
 Because of the intense nature of the Nursing Program, the student may find that part-time study is more appropriate.

 Eligibility for licensure as a registered nurse in New York State by persons who have been convicted of a crime (felony or misdemeanor) or have charges pending in any state or country will be determined through an investigation by the New York State Education Office of Professional Discipline.